jaskaransarkaria/learn-nomad-consul/README.md

 ## Testing the infrastructure

+Ensure you have nomad installed and available in your $PATH

 The testing framework uses [terratest](https://terratest.gruntwork.io/), and you can find the tests under \
 `terraform/tests/`.
 Use the following command to run tests (with your AWS credentials):

+`go test -v -timeout 30m` - It's important to add a timeout as the infrastructure is actually being span up and down.

 There is currently only an e2e test which spins up the entire infrastructure (reusing `terraform.tfvars`) and then \
-runs ansible over the top of the instances, finally the tests fire a health check at the nomad api which is fronted \
+runs ansible over the top of the instances, finally the tests spin up an ingress load balancer with 3 example \
-by the load balancer.

-`go test -v -timeout 30m` - It's important to add a timeout as the infrastructure is actually being span up and down.
+apache web servers being balanced and then attempts to hit the web servers through the AWS alb.

 ## Next steps